lkwagner/autogenv2/README.md

 Check out the intro folder, which constains a set of jupyter notebooks to help you understand how this package works.

-Working through all the notebooks should only take $\sim 10$ minutes.
+Working through all the notebooks should only take ~10 minutes.

 #Object definitions